Use cases

 One route engine, many real-world games

-WhereQuest should work for private hosts first, then grow into public tours and creator-made routes.
-Each use case needs slightly different logistics, scoring, and safety rules.
+WhereQuest should work for private hosts first, then grow into venue and group pilots.
+Public city routes are useful demos and later expansion, but each private use case needs slightly different logistics, scoring, and safety rules.

 Birthday parties